ecml-pkdd/PC-VAIM/README.md

 python3 train.py
 ```
 * This will produce the toy example shown in the paper f</sub>(x) = 1.
-* To see a demo using a saved model, go to PC-VAIM_demo.ipynb.
+* To see a demo, go to PC-VAIM_demo.ipynb.

  ## Results: